Minkowski Spacetime and QED from Ontology of Time: Electrodynamics from Symplectic Spacetime

 From the combination of Eq.~\ref{eq_construct0} and Eq.~\ref{eq_waveeq} it follows that also the (current-) density has also to be constructed as a function of space and time: \begary{rcl} \rho&=&\rho(\vec x,t)\\ \vec j&=&\vec j(\vec x,t)\,. \endary and it is clear that we have to normalize the density by \begeq \int\,\rho(\vec x,t)\,d^3x=const=Q\,, \endeq where $Q$ is the ``charge''.
 Especially the relation between the density $\rho(\vec x,t)$ and the ``phase space density'' $\tilde\rho(\psi)$ according to Eq.~\ref{eq_rhodef} requires some attention.
 It is clear that the naive assumption \begeq \rho(\vec x,t)=\tilde\rho(\psi(\vec x,t)) \endeq can not be applied directly.
 According to Eq.~\ref{eq_rhodef} we have \begeq 1=\int\,\tilde\rho(\psi)\,d^4\psi=\int\,\tilde\rho(\psi(\vec x,t))\,\sqrt{g}\,d^3x\,, \endeq where $g$ is the appropriate Gramian determinant.
 We assume in the following that the normalization has been adjusted accordingly.

-If spacetime was no construction, we could be sure that the wave function $\psi(\vec x,t)$ is well-defined and single valued for any coordinate of Minkowski spacetime.
+If spacetime would be fundamental, we could be sure that the wave function $\psi(\vec x,t)$ was well-defined and single valued for any coordinate of Minkowski spacetime.
 However, if spacetime emerges from dynamics, then spacetime coordinates might be functions of the phase space position $t(\psi),\vec x(\psi)$.
 This includes the possibility that a) different phase space positions are mapped to the same spacetime-position and b) that space and time coordinates are not unique, i.e. particles appear ``instantaneously'' at different ``locations'' of spacetime.
 Finally this might indeed be the reason why $\psi$ has to be interpreted as a ``probablity density''.